Universal-Team/db/README.md

 It would be nice if you credit us if you use our data, just a link to this repo or the official website with something like "Data from [Universal-DB](https://github.com/Universal-Team/db)" or so would be fine.

 ## Running the data collection
-Universal-DB is updated every 6 hours automatically using GitHub Actions, however if you would like to run the data collection and file generation yourself then you will need to:
+Universal-DB is updated automatically every hour / 6 hours (depending on the app's priority) using GitHub Actions, however if you would like to run the data collection and file generation yourself then you will need to:
 1. Install `tex3ds` using [devkitPro's pacman](https://devkitpro.org/wiki/Getting_Started)
    - This is needed to generate the t3x files for the Universal-Updater's UniStore
 1. Install a recent version of [Python 3](https://www.python.org)